Alebachew424/credit-risk-model/README.md

 # README for Exploratory Data Analysis and Feature Engineering Project
 ## Overview
-This project focuses on performing Exploratory Data Analysis (EDA) and Feature Engineering on a dataset, with the ultimate goal of building a predictive model for credit scoring.
-The analysis includes understanding the dataset's structure, identifying patterns, and preparing features for modeling.
+This project involves performing comprehensive Exploratory Data Analysis (EDA) and Feature Engineering on a credit dataset, with the ultimate goal of developing a predictive model for credit scoring.
+The process begins with analyzing the structure of the dataset, identifying missing values and outliers, understanding feature distributions, and uncovering potential relationships and trends through visualizations and statistical summaries.
+Insights gathered from EDA guide the next phase—Feature Engineering—where existing features are transformed, and new ones are created to improve model performance.
+This includes encoding categorical variables, imputing missing data, scaling numerical values, and engineering new predictors.
+These steps collectively ensure that the dataset is optimized for training machine learning models that can effectively estimate credit risk and support informed decision-making.
 ## Table of Contents
 1. [Project Structure](#Project-Structure)
 2. [Exploratory Data Analysis (EDA)](#Exploratory-Data-Analysis-EDA)